Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### 9. Select the Best Freelance Websites

 Finding the right platform is essential for freelancers, and there are several top-rated websites to consider.
-Among the [best freelance websites]({{< relref "best-freelance-websites" >}}) are Upwork, Freelancer.com, Toptal, etc. Here are a few more platforms:
+Among the [best freelance websites]({{< relref "best-freelance-websites" >}}) to monetize are Upwork.com and Freelancer.com, or [make money on Fiverr]({{< relref "how-to-make-money-on-fiverr" >}}).

-* PeoplePerHour: A freelance marketplace that connects businesses with skilled freelancers, PeoplePerHour allows freelancers to offer their services in various fields, from writing to web development, helping them find projects and grow their client base.
-* FlexJobs: Specializing in remote and flexible job opportunities, FlexJobs offers a curated list of freelance, part-time, and telecommuting positions.
-* Behance: A leading platform for showcasing creative work, Behance connects artists, designers, and photographers with potential clients.

-For those specifically interested in learning [How to Make Money on Fiverr]({{< relref "how-to-make-money-on-fiverr" >}}), creating a compelling profile and offering specialized services is key.
-By optimizing your gigs and providing excellent customer service, you can attract more clients and increase your earnings.

 ### 10. Manage Your Time and Finances

 Setting up a separate business bank account is crucial for keeping personal and business expenses distinct.
 Budgeting for taxes and tracking every expense meticulously can prevent financial surprises.
 Using accounting software simplifies invoicing and helps maintain accurate financial records.
 Regular reviews of your financial health ensure you are aware of your income and expenses, aiding in better decision-making.
 Proper financial management is essential to achieve long-term success and effectively [manage freelance finances]({{< relref "freelance-finance-management" >}}).

+### 11. Utilize Freelance Tips and Strategies

+Starting and succeeding in freelancing requires more than just skills.
+Here are some practical [tips for freelancers]({{< relref "tips-for-freelancers" >}}):

+* Build a Strong Portfolio: A portfolio showcases your work and demonstrates your skills to potential clients.
+Include your best projects, testimonials, and a brief bio to give clients a sense of your expertise.
+* Network and Market Yourself: Networking is crucial in freelancing.
+Join online communities, attend industry events, and use social media to connect with potential clients and other freelancers.
+Effective self-marketing can set you apart from the competition.
+* Set Clear Boundaries: Freelancers often face the challenge of managing their time effectively.
+Set clear boundaries between work and personal life, and communicate these boundaries to your clients to avoid burnout.

 ### Who are the Richest Freelancers?